scality/runner-manager/docs/redis.md

 # Redis integration

-For local environment easy development, we can start `docker-compose -f ./docker-composee.yml up` It start a redis database and the runner manager with a config file.
+For local environment easy development, we can start `docker-compose -f ./docker-composee.yml up` It start a redis database and the actions runner manager with a config file.

 ## credentials
 Defined in the settings file, and set the password with the script arg `--redis-password` or in the environment `REDIS_PASSWORD`
 ```yaml
 redis: